Not all cruise cabins are created equal. There are at least five types of staterooms I will be avoiding from now on.

 It’s not so great for people who have loud neighbors.

-I love the design of ships like Royal Caribbean’s Icon of the Seas that connects the two rooms on the outside near the hallway.
-In cases like this I don’t mind the connecting room cabins.
+I do love the design of newer ships like Royal Caribbean’s Icon of the Seas that connects the two rooms via a small vestibule in the hallway rather than a door inside the room.
+In cases like this, I don’t mind the connecting rooms at all because you don’t lose that wall of sound insulation.

 Bottom Line